 How often you vacuum depends on the size of your family, and this includes pets.
 As a general rule, you should vacuum the main areas in your home, such as the living room, hallways, and other high-traffic areas, one time each week per occupant.

 For example, if you have four people and one dog in your family, vacuum five times per week, in those high-traffic areas.
 For low-trafficked areas, once per week should suffice.
 This might seem extensive and perhaps unnecessary, but it keeps your carpet and rugs virtually free of dry soil buildup.

 How to vacuum

 You might be thinking, “You just plug it in and push it across the floor.”
 Which is basically what you do.
 The problem is how fast you move and how much overlapping you cover when running the vacuum.

 While you may push the vacuum forward fast, slow down when you pull it towards you.
-This way the beater bar, if your vacuum has one, has a chance to work loose the soils.
+This way the beater bar, if your vacuum has one, has a chance to work loose the soil.
 Also, overlap several inches from side to side so you have complete coverage of the floor.

 Choosing the best vacuum

 Quality matters when choosing a good vacuum cleaner.
 The cheaper ones at department stores may work fine for a while, but they quickly lose efficiency and often break down.
 Look at the reviews of any vacuum cleaner you are contemplating and spend a few more dollars on a superior model.
 Your carpet and rugs will be better off in the long run.

 Choosing a vacuum with a beater bar is smart.
 Especially with thick pile carpet, it helps remove more dry soil.
 Some choose vacuum cleaners with a bagless option.
 If you use a vacuum cleaner with a bag, change it out when about half full, for maximum efficiency.
 Purchase plenty of replacement bags and have them on hand for this purpose.